sabnzbd/sabnzbd/README.txt

 - More persistent retries for unreliable indexers
 - Single Configuration skin for all others skins (there is an option for the old style)
 - Config->Special for settings that were previously only changeable in the sabnzbd.ini file
-- Add Spanish translation
+- Add Spanish and Portuguese (Brazil) translations
+- Individual RSS filter toggle

-For problems fixed in Beta3, see CHANGELOG.txt
+For problems fixed in Beta4, see CHANGELOG.txt

 About: